 £75 Discount for NUS Students people on following means tested benefits, proof required: ESA (income related); Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.

-Cost of Lighting and HD Camera courses booked together (same weekend):
+Cost of Lighting and Video Camera Course courses booked together at same weekend:

 £165 Full Price